aws-samples/sample-ssm-session-anomaly-detection-bedrock/README.md

 ## Prerequisites

+Before you deploy this solution, verify that you have the following:
-- An AWS account with permissions to deploy AWS CloudFormation stacks.
+•	An AWS account with permissions to deploy AWS CloudFormation stacks
+•	At least one managed node (Amazon EC2 instance or hybrid-activated server) with AWS Systems Manager Agent (SSM Agent) installed
-- Access to an Amazon Bedrock foundation model (for example, Claude Haiku 4.5).
-See [Add or remove access to Amazon Bedrock foundation models](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html).
+•	Access to an Amazon Bedrock foundation model (Claude Haiku 4.5 or your preferred model).
+For instructions, see Add or remove access to Amazon Bedrock foundation models.

-- At least one managed node configured for Session Manager.
-See [Setting up Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-getting-started.html).
+Note: Amazon Your managed nodes must be set up for Session Manager.
+That means the SSM Agent is installed, the node has an IAM role with the required permissions, and it has network access to the Systems Manager and Amazon
+  S3 endpoints.
+Recent Amazon EC2 Amazon Linux and Windows AMIs already include the SSM Agent.
+For on-premises nodes and the full network and setup steps, see Setting Up Session Manager

 ## Deploy